Top 12 Surgical Technologist Skills to Put on Your Resume

 1. Sterilization Techniques

-Sterilization techniques are methods used to eliminate all forms of microbial life, including bacteria, viruses, fungi, and spores, from surgical instruments and environments.
-These techniques ensure that surgical procedures are conducted in a sterile field to prevent infections.
-Common methods include autoclaving (steam under pressure), dry heat, ethylene oxide gas, hydrogen peroxide gas plasma, and chemical sterilants.
-Surgical technologists must be proficient in these techniques to maintain a safe and sterile operating room.
+Sterilization techniques are methods used to eliminate all forms of microbial life—bacteria, viruses, fungi, spores—from instruments and environments.
+A sterile field isn’t optional; it’s the shield that protects patients.
+Common methods include autoclaving (steam under pressure), dry heat, ethylene oxide, hydrogen peroxide gas plasma, and chemical sterilants.
+Surgical technologists must know the methods, the indicators, and the pitfalls.

 Why It's Important